mk-fg/acme-cert-tool/README.rst

 ::

-  % ./acme-cert-tool.py --debug -gk le-staging.acc.key cert-issue \
+  % ./acme-cert-tool.py --debug -gk le-staging.acc cert-issue \
       -d /srv/www/.well-known/acme-challenge le-staging.cert.pem mydomain.com

-EC P-384 (default) account key (along with some metadata, as comments) will be stored in "le-staging.acc.key" file, certificate and its key (also P-384 by default) in "le-staging.cert.pem".
+EC P-384 (default) account key (along with some metadata, as comments) will be stored in "le-staging.acc" file (note: account key has nothing to do with certificate), certificate **and its key** (also P-384 by default) in "le-staging.cert.pem".

+When configuring Web Server after that, it should use that "le-staging.cert.pem" as both certificate and key (both are there, see also -s/--split-key-file option), and should also probably include any intermediate certificates necessary from `Let's Encrypt "Chain of Trust" page`_ (can be bundled into .pem via hook).

 Can be re-run to generate new certificate there (i.e. renew) with the same account key and domain authorization (-g/--gen-key-if-missing does not regen key files).